 When to replace your air fryer

 Another common occurrence are broken handles.
-Cleaning baskets by hand can also help this issue.
+Cleaning baskets by hand can also help prevent this problem.
 You should also try to avoid pulling on them with force.
 If your machine should completely malfunction and it is no longer under warranty, your best bet is to buy a new one.
 If you do get a repair quote, and it’s more than 50 percent of the price of a new air fryer, our advice would be to consider buying a replacement.

-When you shop for a new air fryer you’ll find a much bigger selection of sizes is now available.
-You can choose a small space saving model that holds just enough for one or two portions or a multitasking appliance that does more than just air fry.
+When you shop for a new air fryer you’ll find a much bigger selection of options is now available.
+You can choose a small space-saving model that holds just enough for one or two portions or a multitasking appliance that does more than just air fry.
 There are many toaster ovens on the market that can air fry as well as toast, bake and broil; some even come equipped with rotisseries.
 A few companies offer air frying appliances that can pressure cook or slow cook as well.